 over each tail and see if it starts with what we’re looking for.

-searches for a sublist within a list and returns True
+isInfixOf searches for a sublist within a list and returns True if the

 sublist we’re looking for is somewhere inside the target list.